Coronavirus (COVID-19) Information and Advice

 Coronavirus (also known as COVID-19) is a new illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.

-Check out the information below to find out more about coronavirus, the steps you can take and how it is affecting our work
+Check out the information below to find out more about coronavirus, how it's affecting our work and frequently asked questions.

 If English is not your first language, you can translate this page using our accessibility features.